Matt99170/Matt99170.github.io/_posts/2022-10-31-Fourth Blog Post-Regression Models.md

 Variable selection is intended to select the “best” variables to use as predictors.
 We what to select the best since our aim is to explain the data in the simpliest and easiest way to reduce time and computational cost.

-Some popular variable selection algorithms are as follows,
+Some popular variable selection algorithms, that I would use to determine variables to use in a regression model are as follows,

 ## Backward elimination (BE)